-Painting a house is a significant home improvement project that can give your property an instant facelift.
+Paint a house is a significant home improvement project that can give your property an instant facelift.
 However, it’s not just about slapping on a fresh coat of paint.
 You need to factor in the time required for prepping, priming, painting, and drying.
-Here’s a breakdown of the timeline for painting a house.
+Here’s a breakdown of the timeline for paint a house.

 Prepping the House

 Before painting, you need to prep the house to ensure a smooth, long-lasting finish.
 This involves:

 - Cleaning the surfaces: You need to wash the walls, trim, and other surfaces to remove dirt, grime, and any loose paint chips.
 Power washing is often necessary for heavily soiled areas.

 - Repairing the surfaces: You must patch any holes, cracks, or dents in the walls or trim.
 You may also need to replace any rotten or damaged wood.

 - Covering the surfaces: You need to protect the windows, doors, and other areas you don’t want to paint with plastic sheeting or painter’s tape.

 Prepping can take anywhere from a few hours to a few days, depending on the size of the house and the extent of the damage.

 Priming is an essential step in the painting process that prepares the surfaces for the topcoat.
 It helps to: